irotoris/pynasne/README.md

 # pynasne
-python wrapper for Nasne's REST API in LAN
+python wrapper for nasne's REST API in LAN

 ## Requirements
 * python 3.5 or later